MohammadGhanaym/MohammadGhanaym.github.io/README.md

 - Contact form (requires integration with a form service for functionality)
 - Easy to customize and extend

+## Design Features

+- **Consistent Tag Design**: All skill and project tags share the same oval shape design and consistent color scheme for a clean, professional look.
+- **Responsive Design**: Optimized for all devices from mobile phones to large desktop screens.
+- **Accessibility Features**: Color choices and contrasts follow accessibility guidelines, with proper semantic HTML.
+- **Dark/Light Mode Support**: Supports both dark and light themes based on user preference.
+- **Performance Optimized**: CSS and JS are organized for optimal loading and performance.

 ## Project Structure

 ```